rrthomas/DarkGlass/doc/Configuration.md

 # Configuration

-DarkGlass is configured in the `web.pl` script.
+Linton is configured in the `web.pl` script.
 The configuration variables are as follows:

-=`ServerUrl`=
-    The URL of the server.
 =`BaseUrl`=
     The base URL of the site relative to the web server.
 It will typically contain a leading slash.
 It is used to construct relative URLs to make links within the site.
 An absolute URL (excluding the initial `http:`) can be used if desired.
 =`DocumentRoot`=
     The file path to the top-level directory of the site content.
+=`Title`=
+    The name of the web site.
 =`Author`=
     The name of the web site's owner.
 =`Email`=